Buy the Dip in EV Stocks? Here Are 7 to Consider

 Tesla changed all that.
 Led by its charismatic CEO Elon Musk, Tesla made electric vehicles cool.

 Investors clearly aren't valuing Tesla like a car company.
 They're valuing it like a high-flying tech startup.
 And perhaps that's reasonable given the company's leadership in battery technology and autonomous driving.
 But Tesla is expensive even by tech stock standards.

 All the same, a similar argument could have been made at virtually any point over the past 13 years and it would have been equally true.
 Yet TSLA shares are still where they are today.
 The shares might be choppy until this broader market correction runs its course, but Tesla is one of the best EV stocks to consider on any prolonged dip.

-- Market value: $69.4 billion
+- Market value: $30.9 billion

-Nio (NIO, $38.95) is a Chinese electric vehicle maker, which makes it interesting for several reasons.
+Nio (NIO, $16.93) is a Chinese electric vehicle maker, which makes it interesting for several reasons.

 To start, China has far less of a domestic energy industry to support and still imports most of its fossil fuels.
 This gives the country far more of an incentive to lower energy imports by pushing electric vehicle ownership.